 On January 20, 2006, Mr. Robert Aholt, Jr. tendered his resignation as Chief Operating Officer of the Company.
 In connection therewith, on March 31, 2006, the Company and Mr. Aholt entered into a Settlement Agreement and General Release.
 Pursuant to the settlement agreement, the Company agreed to pay to Mr. Aholt the aggregate sum of \$250,000 (less applicable Federal and California state and local withholdings and payroll deductions), payable over a period of two years in biweekly installments of \$4,808 commencing on April 7, 2006, except that the first payment was in the amount of \$9,615.
 In July 2006, this agreement was amended to provide for semi-monthly payments of \$10,417 for the remaining 21 months.
-In the event the Company and Mr. Aholt each provided certain general releases.
+In the event the Company breaches its payment obligations under the Settlement Agreement and such breach remains uncured, the full balance owed shall become due.
+The Company and Mr. Aholt each provided certain general releases.
 Mr. Aholt also agrees to continue to be bound by his obligations not to compete with the Company and to maintain the confidentiality of Company proprietary information.

 On January 19, 2006, the Company consummated the acquisition of the assets of NS California.
 Larry May, the Company's Chief Financial Officer, was the Chief Executive Officer of NS California at the time of the transaction.
-The purchase price for NS California's assets, in addition to the assumption of certain liabilities, included 50,000 shares of the Company's common stock, of which Mr. May received a pro rata distribution of 1,438 shares in exchange for his shares of NS California preferred stock, and 962 shares of Company common stock as consideration for existing debt owed by NS California to Mr. May.
-Of the stock consideration paid to NS California, 60% (or 30,000 shares) has been retained in escrow for a period of one (1) year from the date of the agreement, subject to certain indemnification claims and setoffs.
-Provided that no claims are made against the escrowed shares, Mr. May will be entitled to receive up to

-3,506 shares of Company common stock in escrow in exchange for his shares of NS California common stock.
-Due to the delay in obtaining the biologics license for the California facility, pursuant to the acquisition agreement, in May 2006 the Company demanded the return of 10,000 shares of the Company's common stock from NS California.
+The purchase price for NS California's assets, in addition to the assumption of certain liabilities, included 500,000 shares of the Company's common stock, of which Mr. May received a pro rata distribution of 14,383 shares in exchange for his shares of NS California preferred stock, and 9,615 shares of Company common stock as consideration for existing debt owed by NS California to Mr. May.
+Of the stock consideration paid to NS California, 60% (or 300,000 shares) has been retained in escrow for a period of one (1) year from the date of the agreement, subject to certain indemnification claims and setoffs.
+Provided that no claims are made against the escrowed shares, Mr. May will be entitled to receive up to 35,057 shares of Company common stock in escrow in exchange for his shares of NS California common stock.
+Due to the delay in obtaining the biologics license for the California facility, pursuant to the acquisition agreement, in May 2006 the Company demanded the return of 100,000 shares of the Company's common stock from NS California.
 Accordingly, Mr. May's proportionate interest in the shares of common stock to be distributed to him has been reduced.
 In addition, upon the acquisition, Mr. May entered into a three year employment agreement with the Company.
 See "Executive Compensation-Employment Agreements."